-For my project this month, I decided to mimic the look of beach glass on two mason jars and make decorative lanterns for my place.
+For my project this month, I decided to mimic the look of beach glass on two mason jars and make decorative mason jar lanterns for my place.
 As with all of my projects for this challenge, these can be made easily inside of your home or apartment.
 I made mine on the kitchen counter.
-Here’s how I did it.
+Here's how I made these mason jar lanterns.
 And I want to note that with any of the supplies, you can make some substitutions that can save you money – and will make this project practically free!

 Gather These Supplies

 - Glass paint – I used Martha Stewart translucent glass paint in Surf and Beach Glass

 - Wood circles

 The first thing I did was take my jars and dab the glass paint directly on there – meaning, I put paint on the sponge and just moved the sponge up and down on the surface.
 It looks like there is a lot of texture, but it dries with less texture that you can see.
 You also might want to consider using a paper towel if you don't have spouncers.
 You would likely get more texture to your painting, but it would be cool!